LispEngineer/stm-midi-poc1-sw/README.md

 * Analyze the allocations of `malloc()` in my application;
   they are all currently in `spidma_ili9341.c` and the corresponding `free()` are in `spidma.c`
+* Figure out how to tell if we're sending left or right channel on I2S and when we're sending that channel.
+  * Then prove it by sending different sounds to the left and the right
+* Move to an RTOS
+  * FreeRTOS is built into STM32 tooling
+  * Zephyr

 ## DONE